flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 ### Masking

-Masking allows replacing sensitive fields with a hash or static string.
+Masking replaces sensitive fields with a hash or static string.
+A hash can be used to determine if a field changed without revealing original values.

 ```yaml title="file-mask-scraper.yaml"
 apiVersion: configs.flanksource.com/v1